coderaiser/putout/README.md

 #### No fix

-From the start, `putout` was developed with ability to split the main process into two concepts: `find` (find places that could be fixed) and `fix` (apply the fixes to the files).
+From the beginning, 🐊`Putout` developed with ability to split the main process into two concepts: `find` (find places that could be fixed) and `fix` (apply the fixes to the files).
 It is therefore easy to find sections that could be fixed.
 In the following example reduntand variables are found without making changes to the source file: